Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 Amit Sharma and Apoorva Jois founded the startup, which had secured a total funding of $56.4 Mn from multiple rounds since its inception.
 The startup had received backing from prominent investors, including Infosys co-founder Nandan Nilekani and Fung Investments.

-Reasons for failure In August, the B2B e-commerce startup operated by 10i Commerce Services had to close its operations and file for bankruptcy.
+Reasons for failure: The B2B e-commerce startup operated by 10i Commerce Services had to close its operations and file for bankruptcy.
 In a filing with the Registrar of Companies (RoC), the startup informed its board that it faced challenges in generating sufficient cash flow or raising new capital through the sale of stakes.
+It is considered one of the top 10 companies that failed in India.

 Industry Education Technology (EdTech)